-Explicit Requirement Identifier Rationale necessary because the Common Criteria IFC/AFC requirements do not accommodate access control policies that are not object/attribute based.
-The FDP_PUP_EXP.1 requirement allows the administrator allow or disallow access based upon an administrator setting indicating whether or not unencrypted data may transit the wireless LAN.
-FIA_UAU_EXP.5 Multiple authentication mechanisms This explicit requirement is needed for local administrators because there is concern over whether or not existing CC requirements specifically require that the TSF provide authentication.
+Extended Requirement Identifier Rationale FCS_BCM(EXT).1 Baseline cryptographic module This extended requirement is necessary since the CC does not provide a means to specify a cryptographic baseline of implementation.
+FCS_CKM(EXT).2 Cryptographic key handling and storage This extended requirement is necessary since the CC does not specifically provide components for key handling and storage.
+FCS_COP(EXT).1 Random number generation This extended requirement is necessary since the CC cryptographic operation components address only specific algorithm types and operations requiring specific key sizes.
+FDP_PUD(EXT).1 Protection of User Data This extended requirement is necessary because the Common Criteria IFC/AFC requirements do not accommodate access control policies that are not object/attribute based.
+The FDP_PUP(EXT).1 requirement allows the administrator allow or disallow access based upon an administrator setting indicating whether or not unencrypted data may transit the wireless LAN.
+FIA_UAU(EXT).5 Multiple authentication mechanisms This extended requirement is needed for local administrators because there is concern over whether or not existing CC requirements specifically require that the TSF provide authentication.
 Authentication provided by the TOE is implied by other FIA_UAU requirements and is generally assumed to be a requirement when other FIA_UAU requirements are included in a TOE.
-In order to remove any potential confusion about this PP, an explicit requirement for authentication has been included.
+In order to remove any potential confusion

+Extended Requirement Identifier Rationale about this PP, an extended requirement for authentication has been included.
 This PP also requires the IT environment to provide an authentication server to be used for authentication of remote users.
 It is important to specify that the TSF must provide the means for local administrator authentication in case the TOE cannot communicate with the authentication server.
 In addition, the TOE must provide the portions of the authentication mechanism necessary to obtain and enforce an authentication decision from the IT environment.
-FPT_TST_EXP.1 TSF Testing This explicit requirement is necessary because, as identified in the US Government PP Guidance
+FPT_TST(EXT).1 TSF Testing This extended requirement is necessary to divide the TOE testing requirements between those necessary for the TOE itself and those specific to FIPS 140 cryptomodules.
+FTP_ITC(EXT).1 Inter-TSF trusted channel This extended requirement is necessary because the existing trusted channel requirement is written with the intent of protecting communication between distributed portions of the TOE rather than between the TOE and its trusted IT environment.